The emptiness of phenomena is a concept that goes beyond the Mahayana and is also found in Indian spiritual systems.

 Today's conception of emptiness was further elaborated in the teachings of Nagarjuna, who defended it in Sūnyatāsaptati and tried to reconcile it with Buddha's teachings.
 Nagarjuna represented the universal emptiness of indwelling self-nature (svabhāva-śūnyatā).

 Asanga saw in everything as phenomens of consciousness(vijnana, Yogacara).
-The hgher amalavijñāna ("immaculate consciousness") is considered by some Yogācāra schools as a ninth level of consciousness.
+The higher amalavijñāna ("immaculate consciousness") is considered by some Yogācāra schools as a ninth level of consciousness.
 This "pure consciousness is identified with the nature of reality (parinispanna) or suchness.
+Asanga rejected emptiness and Nirvana and pointed to an area beyond.

 The emptiness, however, is not entirely empty.
 It can create things, and it is permeated with the highest wisdom and the Buddha-nature, and it in some linages it is also seen as the highest aspect of the Trikaya.